arianeziehn/reorder_window_joins/src/main/resources/README.md

-# Resources: Data Excerpts
+# Data

 We use two real-world datasets for our evaluation, QnV-Data and AirQuality-Data.
 Below, we introduce both data sources.
-All data samples used in our evaluation are available [here](https://tubcloud.tu-berlin.de/s/myMHrc5Hi6MtSMa).

 ## QnV-Data